drivy/jobs/backend/README.md

 Please also note that:

 - All prices are stored as integers (in cents)
-- Running `$ ruby main.rb` from the level folder should generate the desired output, but of course feel free to add more files if needed.
+- Running `$ ruby main.rb` from the level folder must generate the desired output, but of course feel free to add more files if needed.

 ## Sending Your Results